DanielAttard/MLS-Parser/README.md

-# MLS-Parser
+# libmls
-A Python Parser for Canadian MLS Listings.
+A Python library to parse the Toronto MLS listings